Introducing Packet-Level Analysis in Programmable Data Planes to Advance Network Intrusion Detection: Evaluation Results

 The goal of the simulations is to analyse the correlation between the size of the memory block $B_k$ and two key variables: the maximum number of packets/flow (i.e., variable $p$) and the number of cells $m$ of the Bloom filter $F_k$.
 This information gives an understanding on how to configure \ac{ourtool} based on the characteristics of the network traffic under monitoring (mainly the average packet rate and average packets/flow) to maximise the number of collected flows within a given time window.
 To do so, we fix the size of $B_k$ and we vary the value of $p$ and the bit count $r$ of the CRC32's output that determines the size of the Bloom filter (see Section \ref{sec:registers}).

-We utilise the profile outlined in \cite{jurkiewicz2021} to simulate the traffic of a realistic network.
-This profile was generated using network activity data gathered from a university campus.
+We utilise the profile outlined in \cite{jurkiewicz2021} to simulate the \revised{benign} traffic of a realistic network.
+This profile was generated using network activity data gathered from a university campus \revised{and does not present any documented attack in the trace}.
 From it, we extracted the distribution of TCP, UDP, and other protocols and we computed the average number of packets/flow for each protocol.

 Each experiment consists of $1000$ iterations, each simulating the collection of a random number of flows, ranging from 1 to 8192 flows.
-The \revised{length} of such flows (number of packets/flow) is generated based on the aforementioned traffic profiles, while the arrival of packets across different flows has been randomised to ensure a non-sequential packet distribution.
-To minimise potential issues due to the insufficient space in memory to store packets for all the 8192 flows (which is not the goal of this analysis), we reserve space in the memory block $B_k$ for at least two packets/flow by setting the value $n=16384$ packets (see also Figure \ref{fig:memory-block} for reference).
+The length of such flows (number of packets/flow) is generated based on the aforementioned traffic profiles, while the arrival of packets across different flows has been randomised to ensure a non-sequential packet distribution\revised{, aligning with the characteristics of realistic packet-switched networks.} To minimise potential issues due to the insufficient space in memory to store packets for all the 8192 flows (which is not the goal of this analysis), we reserve space in the memory block $B_k$ for at least two packets/flow by setting the value $n=16384$ packets (see also Figure \ref{fig:memory-block} for reference).

-We execute the experiments with \ac{ourtool} and we compare the results against those obtained using a baseline configuration, in which we disable the \ac{ourtool}'s algorithm for filtering the packets (Algorithm \ref{lst:feature-extraction}).
+\revised{ These experiments are realised with Python scripts designed to simulate a single collection of network flows.
+The scripts replicate the logic of both \ac{ourtool} (as described in Algorithm \ref{lst:feature-extraction}) and a baseline configuration.
+In the baseline setup, the packet filtering algorithm intrinsic to \ac{ourtool} is deliberately deactivated, causing all incoming packets to be stored in memory within the circular buffer, with no constraints on the number of packets per flow.
+These scripts are publicly available for testing on the \ac{ourtool} repository \cite{p4ddle-source}.}